Hungryfoxz/Django_poll/README.md

 After you are successfully logged in , Go to the users table and add New user and select the previledges.
 Add new admin and password as your choice and give him the 'super-user' access and after the new 'super-user' is created remove the default superuser.
  To create new Preciding officer just follow the same procedure but don't give him the superuser access this time.
-You can add as many staff users as you like(just keep in mind that , you need to create only one superuser.Though you can create as many superusers as you like ,but it is advised to create only one superuser)
+You can add as many staff users as you like(just keep in mind that , you need to create only one superuser).